 Combination means it can be used as a forward-facing child restraint with inbuilt harness or as a booster seat with a lap-sash seatbelt.

-Some parents see these ‘two-in-one’ restraints as a cost-saver, because they can be used for children at different ages.
+These ‘two-in-one’ restraints can sometimes be a cost-saver, because they can be used for children at different ages.
 But some convertibles don’t fit well in smaller cars.
 Your car’s seat shape can also affect the way these restraints fit.

-How many child car restraints can fit in a car?
+How many child restraints can fit in a car?

 The number of restraints that can be fitted correctly to your car will depend on the: